 - Increase task difficulty so no one can complete the task on their own.

-- Build in a plan B for when a student is struggling to meet their group responsiblities.
+- Build a plan B for students needing help to meet their group responsibilities.
 Can the group help them without taking on their work?

 Check out this quick video from Edutopia on assigning cooperative learning roles for groups.